Hereditary peer: Merging in the Crown

-A title held by someone who becomes monarch is said to merge in the Crown and therefore ceases to exist, because the sovereign cannot hold a dignity from themself.
+A title held by someone who becomes monarch is said to merge in the Crown and therefore ceases to exist, because the sovereign cannot hold a dignity from himself.

 The Dukedoms of Cornwall and of Rothesay, and the Earldom of Carrick, are special cases, which when not in use are said to lapse to the Crown: they are construed as existing, but held by no one, during such periods.
 These peerages are also special in that they are never directly inherited.
-The Dukedom of Cornwall was held formerly by the eldest son of the King of England, and the Dukedom of Rothesay, the Earldom of Carrick, and certain non-peerage titles (Baron of Renfrew, Lord of the Isles and Prince and Great Steward of Scotland) by the eldest son of the King of Scotland.
+The Dukedom of Cornwall was held formerly by the eldest son of the King of England.
+The Dukedom of Rothesay, the Earldom of Carrick, and certain non-peerage titles (Baron of Renfrew, Lord of the Isles and Prince and Great Steward of Scotland) were held by the eldest son of the King of Scotland.

 Since those titles have been united, the dukedoms and associated subsidiary titles are held by the eldest son of the monarch.
-In Scotland, the title Duke of Rothesay is used for life.
-In England and Northern Ireland, the title Duke of Cornwall is used until the heir apparent is created Prince of Wales; at the same time as the principality is created, the duke is also created Earl of Chester.
-The earldom is a special case, because it is not hereditary, instead revesting or merging in the Crown if the prince succeeds to the Crown or predeceases the monarch: thus George III (then the grandson of the reigning monarch) was created Prince of Wales and Earl of Chester a month after the death of his father Frederick, Prince of Wales.
+In Scotland, the title Duke of Rothesay is used for life or until accession.
+In England and Northern Ireland, the title Duke of Cornwall is used until the heir apparent is created Prince of Wales.
+At the same time as the principality is created, the duke is also created Earl of Chester.

+The earldom is a special case, because it is not hereditary, instead revesting or merging in the Crown if the prince succeeds to the Crown or predeceases the monarch: thus George III, then the grandson of the reigning monarch, was created Prince of Wales and Earl of Chester a month after the death of his father Frederick, Prince of Wales.

-The Dukedom of Cornwall is associated with the Duchy of Cornwall; the former is a peerage dignity, while the latter is an estate held by the Duke of Cornwall.
-Income from the Duchy goes to the Duke of Cornwall, or, when there is no duke, to the sovereign (but the money is then paid to the heir to the throne under the Sovereign Grant Act 2011).
+The Dukedom of Cornwall is associated with the Duchy of Cornwall.
+The Dukedom of Cornwall is a peerage dignity.
+The Duchy of Cornwall is an estate held by the Duke of Cornwall.
+Income from the duchy goes to the Duke of Cornwall, or, when there is no duke, to the sovereign.
+The money is then paid to the heir to the throne under the Sovereign Grant Act 2011.

 The only other duchy in the United Kingdom is the Duchy of Lancaster, which is also an estate rather than a peerage dignity.
-The Dukedom of Lancaster merged in the Crown when Henry of Monmouth, Duke of Lancaster became King Henry V. Nonetheless, the Duchy of Lancaster continues to exist, theoretically run by the Chancellor of the Duchy of Lancaster (which is normally a sinecure position with no actual duties related to the duchy and is used to appoint a minister without portfolio).
+The Dukedom of Lancaster merged in the Crown when Henry of Monmouth, Duke of Lancaster became King Henry V. The Duchy of Lancaster continues to exist, theoretically run by the Chancellor of the Duchy of Lancaster, which is normally a sinecure position with no actual duties related to the duchy and is used to appoint a minister without portfolio.
 The Duchy of Lancaster is the inherited property that belongs personally to the monarch, rather than to the Crown.
-Thus, while income from the Crown Estate is turned over to the Exchequer in return for a Sovereign grant payment, the income from the duchy forms a part of the Privy Purse, the personal funds of the Sovereign.
+Thus, while income from the Crown Estate is turned over to the Exchequer in return for a sovereign grant payment, the income from the duchy forms a part of the Privy Purse, the personal funds of the sovereign.